 Applying Capsicum(pepper spray) to your trash cans and prized vegetables can also help keep foxes away from them.

 Note that repellents quickly lose their effectiveness with time.
-Hence, they need to be constantly reapplied to remain effective.
+Hence, they need to be constantly reapplied to remain effective for fox removal.

 Try these scare tactics.